A 'GERM THEORY' OF EDUCATION

 other textbooks can't be wrong", then those authors will defeat their own

-immune systems.
+mental immune systems.
 They will easily spread common misconceptions.
-Because

-they are swayed more as more books become infected, they'll spread the
+If they are swayed more, as more books become infected, they may spread

 Disease immunity is an issue.
 Incorrect information competes with correct

-information for the same "environmental niche" within the books.
-The
+information for the same "environmental niche" within the population of

-disease analogy still fits: it's much the same way that cowpox gives
+books.
+The disease analogy still fits: it's much the same way that cowpox

-correct information because of real-world experience, then the
+*know* the correct information via direct real-world experience, then the

 misconception cannot infect you.
 Yet this works both ways: if an expert

-has been taught the misconception early on, then any later encounters with
+has been taught the misconception early during student days, then any

-Evolutionary forces are important in textbook diseases.
-As an error
+Evolutionary forces may be significant in textbook "diseases."
+As an

-travels from book to book, it can start out as an inadvertent mistake, and
+error travels from book to book, it can start out as an inadvertent

 In other words, incorrect yet simple "facts" can push out the more